iamshishirgaire/IOE-Syllabus-Data/readme.md

 Welcome to the **IOE Syllabus Data Repository**!
 This repository contains syllabus data for various subjects offered by the Institute of Engineering (IOE).
 The syllabus files are organized by faculty and semester, providing an easy-to-navigate structure for students and educators.

+## Todo
+  - [x] Add initial syllabus for all faculties
+  - [ ] Add syllabus for new semestrs of 2081 B.S.
+  - [ ] Make syllabus structure uniform

 ## 📁 Repository Structure

 Here’s how the repository is structured: